jynn7/Video-Converter/README.md

 - It is **not** intended for commercial use.
 This software is provided **solely for educational and research purposes**.
 - FFmpeg binaries are not included in this repository due to licensing restrictions.
 - Users are required to download or compile FFmpeg independently.
+- Use at your own risk: The author is not liable for any damage to personal devices or assets.
+Any issues or damages that arise are the user's responsibility.

 ## Features